Bredasdorp: Picturesque Platteland

 Rich in history like so many of these small dorpies, it’s just fair that even though we were simply just passing through, one has to at least stop and spend an hour or two in the town.

 Situated against the slopes of the Heuningberg, Bredasdorp kept its platteland feeling despite fairly rapid development in the town.
 Since they known for sheep farming, the town boasts agricultural activities such as wheat, canola, milk and indigenous fynbos cultivation.

 It’s Shipwreck Museum and, it was our duty to at least pay it a visit.
 After all, we’re in the Overberg region.

-Offering an extensive collection of artefacts and furniture from ship wrecks along the coast.
+Offering an extensive collection of artifacts and furniture from shipwrecks along the coast.
 I knew there were a few but so many along the shore is astonishing.

 Spending a good hour, the church is an icon you can’t skip out on.

 Just stand in the road and admire the architectural beauty in front of you.

 Built in 1842, this Dutch Reformed Church and one of the last Cape churches built in Victorian-Gothic revival style, designed by architect Antonie de Wit is a vision to behold.